salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 ## Requirements

-- Azure DevOps (Cloud only), with an available build agent
+- Azure DevOps (Cloud only), with an available build agent and permissions to configure the pipeline
 - Pull request build validation setup using a .yml file and ADO Build Policies
 - Your build user having 'Contribute to pull requests' permission if using the 'postStatusCheckToPR' option